vishwanathakuthota/promptguard/README.md

 It has ready-to-use rules to steal system prompts or distract the LLM application from it's main purpose.

 > [!IMPORTANT]
-> PromptGuard was initially released in 2022 but completely rewritten in 2025.
+> PromptGuard was a private repo and started writing in 2022 but completely rewritten in 2025, still continues.

 ## Features